cristinajiang/Sales-SQL/README.md

 This is a mini side project I completed using a public dataset to explore key business questions and support decision-making with SQL.
 It includes a problem statement, analytics goals, key questions, SQL code, and a summary of insights and recommendations.

-**Problem Statement**
+**Problem Statement:**
-The sales team needs visibility into which product lines are most profitable and which sales representatives and customers contribute most to revenue.
-This will help with optimizing regional marketing, inventory planning, and sales strategy.
+The sales team needs visibility into various ways to drive revenue and profit.
+Therefore, I have developed specific analytics goals and questions to help optimize the sales strategy.

 **Analytics Goals**
 * Identify high-revenue and high-margin product lines